gautriv/gautriv.github.io/_posts/2020-09-06-Doc-Review.md

  9. If you have instructions, ensure that you follow them in real-time to check their authenticity.
  10. Check for page break and ensure that all the instructions and tables are on a single page.

-**While following this checklist, it is mandatory to take a five-minute break after every step.
+**While following this checklist, it's mandatory to take a five-minute break after each step.
 This five-minute break will increase your concentration and will ultimately increase your efficiency.**

 ### SME Review